-Insect or disease/Materials Amount (ai or formulated) material/A Remarks and minimum days from last application to harvest (PHI) Pre-Planting (year 0) diquat (Reglone) 24-32 oz/A For use in non-bearing vineyards only.
+Weed control timing, herbicide materials and site of action group Amount (ai or formulated) material/A Remarks and minimum days from last application to harvest (PHI) Pre-Planting (year 0) Reglone 22 /diquat 24 to 32 oz For use in non-bearing vineyards only.
 Apply to completely cover foliage of rapidly growing weeds.
-Add a nonionic surfactant. glyphosate (Roundup and other products and formulations) Consult label Apply to weeds at least 10 days before planting the crop.
+Add a nonionic surfactant.
+Roundup and other products/ glyphosate 9 Consult label Apply to weeds at least 10 days before planting the crop.
 Use highest rate on field bindweed.
 Rain within 6 hours after application may reduce effectiveness.
-Do not apply if weeds are under stress from drought, weather, or maturity. trifluralin (Treflan and others) 0.5-1.0 lb ai/A Apply pre-plant and incorporate immediately by cross-disking or rototilling.12-hour reentry.
+Do not apply if weeds are under stress from drought, weather, or maturity.
+Treflan/trifluralin 3 0.5 to 1.0 lb ai Apply pre-plant and incorporate immediately by cross-disking or rototilling.
+12-hour reentry.
 Use lower rates on sandy soils or soil containing low organic matter levels.
-New plantings (years 1- -3) bentazon (Basagran) 0.75-1.0 lb ai/A For use in non-bearing vineyards only.
-Provides postemergence control of broadleaf weeds, Canada thistle, yellow nutsedge, and musk thistle either before or during nonbearing stages of crop establishment.
+New plantings (years 1-3 3) Basagran/bentazon 6 0.75 to 1.0 lb ai For use in non-bearing vineyards only.
+Provides postemergence control of broadleaf weeds, Canada thistle, yellow nutsedge, and musk thistle either before or during nonbearing stages of vineyard establishment.
 Two treatments applied 7 to 10 days apart may be required for Canada thistle or yellow nutsedge.
 Temperatures below 55°F, drought, or rain within 8 hours will reduce activity.
 Add 2 to 4 pt/A of a crop oil concentrate to enhance activity (see label).
 Direct sprays toward actively growing weed foliage coinciding with weed size as described on the label.
-Do not apply within 1 year of harvest.
-Do not exceed 4 lb/A total per season. clethodim (Prism or Envoy) 12-32 fl oz/A For use in non-bearing vineyards only.
+Do not apply within 1 year of anticipated harvest.
+Do not exceed 4 lb/A total per season.
+Prism or Envoy/clethodim 1 12 to 32 fl oz For use in non-bearing vineyards only.
 Apply to actively growing grass weeds, including annual bluegrass, at growth stage listed on label.
 Read label carefully for adjuvant instructions and for information about effects of rain within 1 hour, applications of other pesticides, or cultivation.
-Do not apply more than 64 fl oz/A per season. glufosinate (Rely) 0.75-1.25 lb ai/A Apply to actively growing weeds as a directed spray or spot treatment.
+Do not apply more than 64 fl oz/A per season.
+Rely/glufosinate 10 0.75 to 1.25 lb ai Apply to actively growing weeds as a directed spray or spot treatment.
 Green tissue or bark must be shielded from contact or injury will occur.
-Do not exceed 4.5 lb ai/A per season (12 months). glyphosate (Roundup and other products) Consult label Apply to actively growing weeds either as site preparation or in non-bearing crops 1 year before first harvest.
-Avoid contact with green vine foliage or suckers.
-Do not apply more than 12.8 pt product/A per year.
-Follow all precautions on label.
-To avoid weed resistance, rotate and mix weed control practices.
+Do not exceed 4.5 lb ai/A per season (12 months).